 With a geothermal heat pump, your home will be more than prepared for everything the Texas weather has to throw at it!
 As the most environmentally friendly type of residential HVAC system, you can expect low utility bills and a healthy return on investment provided by significant energy savings.
 Geothermal systems also have low maintenance requirements and last for over 20 years, providing long-term convenience and savings.

-To schedule geothermal heat pump replacement at your Plano or Dallas home, contact Total Air & Heat online or call 972-881-0020 now.
+To schedule geothermal heat pump replacement at your Plano or North Dallas home, contact Total Air & Heat today.

 What Does Geothermal Heat Pump Installation Involve?

 If you are familiar with air-source heat pumps, you know that they use electricity to move heat into or out of your home based on heating and cooling requirements.
 Geothermal heat pumps work similarly, but they exchange heat with the ground for far more efficient HVAC performance.